bzminer/bzminer/README.md

         "stratum+tcp://yourpool:4444"
     ],

+    "rig": "rig", // name of this rig.
+A.K.A. default worker/username

     "pool_password": "", // password to use for pool.
 Leave blank if no password required

-    "farm": "farm", // name of the farm this rig belongs to

-    "rig": "rig", // name of this rig.
-A.K.A. default worker/username

-    "advanced_config": false, // set this to true to show additional options in the config file

     "nvidia_only": false, // Mine only with Nvidia devices

     "amd_only": false, // Mine only with AMD devices

+    "log_file": "", // file to output logs to. leave blank to disable logging to a file

     "launch_cli_on_start": false, // whether cli.exe should start on reboot (windows only)

     "launch_gui_on_start": false, // whether bzminer.exe should start on reboot.
 If both are true, only bzminer.exe will start (windows only)

-    "log_file": "", // file to output logs to. leave blank to disable logging to a file
+    "farm": "farm", // name of the farm this rig belongs to

     "verbosity": 2, // log verbosity.
 0 = Error, 1 = Warn, 2 = Info (default), 3 = debug, 4 = network

+    "log_date": false, // whether to log the date on each line

     "temp_start": 80, // default resume mining once device reaches this temp